-If a column or table’s SQL name changes in your schema, or a column or table is removed, any references to it in Visual Mode will be removed when you refresh the schema.
+If a column or table’s SQL name changes in your schema, or a column or table is removed, any references to it in Visual/Interactive Mode will be removed when you refresh the schema.
 The charts will already be failing due to the missing name reference, but it may be worthwhile to hold off on refreshing the schema if you’d like to update the affected Visual Mode charts first.

 Chartio cannot automatically detect changes and refresh your data source schema.

 Foreign keys tell the database how to join two or more tables together in the same query.
-In Chartio, foreign keys allow us to join tables together in Visual Mode.
-For most database types, Chartio can import any foreign keys you have set up already.
-If Chartio is unable to import your foreign keys, or none are set up, you may need to define the foreign key relationships manually in the Schema, located in your Data Source’s settings.
-The “Connect Tables” feature that can be used auto-detect possible foreign key relationships.
+In Chartio, foreign keys allow us to join tables together in Visual/Interactive Mode.
+For most data source types, Chartio can import any foreign keys you’ve set up already.
+If Chartio is unable to import your foreign keys—or none are set up—you may need to define the foreign key relationships manually in the schema.
+You can use the Connect Tables feature to auto-detect possible foreign key relationships in your schema.

-Adding a foreign key
+Add a foreign key

 Foreign key joins